NPalopoli/collaborative-science-for-librarians/episodes/latin-american-iniciatives.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do Latin American initiatives apply best practices for more inclusive research for non-native English speakers?
+- Which open practices do Latin American initiatives apply to promote an inclusive research environment for non-native English speakers?

 ::::::::::::::::::::::::::::::::::::::::::::::::